inwtx/Secure-cell-phone-browsing/README.md

-# Secure-cell-phone-browsing
+# Secure-cell-phone-browser
-Instructions on how to setup secure browsing on a cell phone.
+Instructions on how to setup secure browsing on a cell phone with Firefox and ConnectBot.